jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-7i.md

 ---
-title: "The Advantages Europe Derived From The Discovery of America And The Cape Of Good Hope"
+title: "The Other Enumerated Commodities"
-heading: "Chapter 7f"
+heading: "Chapter 7i"
-description: "The English Puritans were restrained at home.
-They fled for freedom to America and established the four governments of New England"
+description: "The pig and bar iron were listed as enumerated commodities.
+But they were exempted from high duties when imported from America."
 c: "seagreen"
-weight: 78
+weight: 740
 writer:
   name: Adam Smith
   url: https://en.wikipedia.org/wiki/Adam_Smith